Lawrence, KS (LRC)

 Under the Federal Railroad Administration’s High Speed Intercity Passenger Rail program, Lawrence and the Kansas Department of Transportation won an $87,563 grant in 2010.
 The money was used to draft final construction drawings, completed in fall 2012, that will guide the station restoration project.

-In the meantime, Amtrak has worked with the city and BNSF Railway to make improvements to the platform.
-Amtrak, state and local officials, along with Lawrence residents, gathered at the station in December 2011 for a ribbon-cutting ceremony to celebrate the completion of a new 550 foot long, ADA compliant concrete platform with tactile edging.
+In December 2011, Amtrak, state and local officials gathered to cut the ribbon on a new 550-foot long, ADA-compliant concrete platform with tactile edging.
 Work also included the installation of a railing and light standards along the platform and repairs to the canopy for increased safety and security.
 The $1.5 million project was funded by Amtrak through the American Recovery and Reinvestment Act of 2009.

 The depot’s landmark neon signage was also restored, but reinterpreted for the 21st century.
 When the building first opened, the Santa Fe installed red neon signs spelling out its name and that of the town.
 Over time, they deteriorated and were in need of repair.
 Working closely with the city and the Kansas State Historic Preservation Office, new signs spelling out “Amtrak” and “Lawrence” were installed.
 Rather than use Santa Fe red, they were executed in blue neon since that is the primary color used in Amtrak’s branding.